Spring onion, tahini and harissa smash potato salad

 Drizzled over toast or pancakes

-It’s a surprisingly versatile ingredient and lasts for ages in the cupboard.
-Don’t throw the pot out!
+It’s a really versatile ingredient and lasts for ages in the cupboard so don’t throw the pot out!
+Make sure you use up the full thing.

 How long will this potato salad keep?